robert-baldwin/pg-rebac/README.md

     G1 -->|editor| D1(doc:1)
 ```

 To check the permission that User 2 has relative to Document 1 we can check the last relationship in the path.
-This cypher query assigns the entire path to the `path` variable and the matched relationship to the `r` variable and checks the type of the matched relationship.
+This cypher query assigns the entire path to the `path` variable and checks the type of the last  relationship in the path.

 ```cypher
 MATCH path = (User {id: 2})-[*]->(Object {id: 1, namespace: "doc"}) WHERE type(last(relationships(path))) = 'editor';